till-f/NetMessage/README.md

     timeout, a TimeoutException is thrown.
 The timeout value can be configured on the client or the server object.
   * Note that like for messages, the receiver must have added a handler for the appropriate type to receive the request.

-A response is sent by calling the following method diretly on the received `TypedRequest<TTPld, TTRsp>` object, which wraps the original user request object of type `TTPld`:
+A response is sent by calling the following method diretly on the received `TypedRequest<TTData, TTRsp>` object, which wraps the original user request object of type `TTData`:

 * `Task<bool> SendResponseAsync(TTRsp response)`
   * The type of the response is constrained by the received request.
 The sender of the request is notified transparently,